mia-platform/documentation/docs/development_suite/Console levels and permits management.md

-# Console levels and permits management
+# Console levels and permission management

 Assigning different roles and permissions to each user is a key action for defining responsibilities within your platform ecosystem.
 The DevOps Console offers a preset groups and permissions to be assigned to users.